 Our impression is that the importance of these roles is underrated because the work is less visible.
 Some of the people who have made the largest contributions to solving this problem have done so as communicators and project managers.
 In addition, these roles are a good fit for a large number of people.

-Organizations working on AI safety need a wide range of complementary skills:
+Organisations working on AI safety need a wide range of complementary skills:

 This path is open to many people who can perform at a high level in these skills.

-To get into these roles you’ll want to get similar jobs in organizations known for requiring high-quality work and investing in training their staff.
+To get into these roles you’ll want to get similar jobs in organisations known for requiring high-quality work and investing in training their staff.
 We have more about how to skill up in our article on career capital.

 4. Advocacy and capacity building

 People who are relatively strong on social skills might be able to have a larger impact by persuading others to work on or fund the problem.
-This is usually done by working at one of the research organizations already mentioned.
+This is usually done by working at one of the research organisations already mentioned.